 In the later years of the nineteenth century an odd, gloomy figure was to be seen from time to time in Headingley village, buying a few necessities of life, dressed in old clothes green with age and an ancient stovepipe hat passed down from his father.
 This was Robert Arthington, often called ‘the Headingley miser’, the subject of much talk and speculation in his lifetime and legendary after his death for his legacies of over a million pounds.

 Cookridge Convalescent Hospital provided a place for patients who had been treated at Leeds General Infirmary to continue their recovery.
 Patients paid for their own care if they could afford it but there were free places available as a result of donations from benefactors – three weeks convalescence cost around 8 shillings a week.

 Over the years the convalescent hospital was gradually extended, and during the First World War the building was requisitioned to care for wounded servicemen, resuming its civilian role after 1919.
 In 1939 when it was again taken over by the Government and briefly housed the Leeds Maternity Hospital.

 The story of Cookridge Hospital as a cancer treatment centre began in 1952 when it was acquired by the Leeds Regional Hospital Board.
 The hospital was developed as a Regional Radiotherapy Centre using the latest technology.
 This required considerable adaptation of the original convalescent hospital plus a number of new buildings which were constructed on the site in the 1950s and 1960s.

-The Hospital closed in 2008 when patient services were transferred to a brand new facility at St James’s Hospital in Leeds.
+But by the 1990’s the buildings at Cookridge had become old and unsuitable and its remote location meant that it was too distant from other specialities and equipment that cancer patients needed.
+The Hospital closed in 2008 when patient services were transferred to the brand new Bexley Wing facility at St James’s Hospital in Leeds.